rkgIITBh/data-structures.github.io/HTML/avlTree.md

 <p align="center">
 <img src="../images/avlSingleRight.jpg">
 </p>
-We can observe that a rotation operation preserves BST property.
+We can observe that a rotation operation preserves the BST property.
 It changes the parent pointers of at most four subtrees T<sub>1</sub>, T<sub>2</sub> of node c, T<sub>3</sub> of p, T<sub>4</sub> of node g respectively.
 Since p goes to top and its value is smaller than g.
 Further g's right subtree
 T<sub>4</sub> has elements larger than g; and therefore, p is smaller than the elements of T<sub>4</sub>.
 It implies  both g and its right subtree
 T<sub>4</sub> are correctly placed by the right rotation.
 Similarly, c being left child of p, both of its subtrees T<sub>1</sub> and T<sub>2</sub> are